Last Updated on by Jeremy

-We’d like to thank our friends at Maki Rental Car Mauritius for our car rental during our exploration of the island.
+We'd like to thank our friends at Maki Rental Car for our car rental in Mauritius.
 If you are heading to the country soon, click here to check out their available rentals as their prices, customized GPS system, and unique services are among the best in the country.

 As always, all opinions featured in this article are our own.

 Looking to book a room in Mauritius?
 Check out these great options!

 Looking to book your next trip?
 Check out the following services we use!